UV filter: Coral bleaching

 UV filters have shown severe effects on coral reefs due to the bleaching of corals at very low concentrations.
-As a result, small quantities of sunscreens result in the production of large amounts of coral mucous within 18-48 hrs and bleaching of hard corals within 96 hrs.
+As a result, small quantities of sunscreens result in the production of large amounts of coral mucus within 18-48 hrs and bleaching of hard corals within 96 hrs.
 Among the UV filters that result in coral bleaching according to studies are Ethylhexyl methoxycinnamate, benzophenone-3, and 4-methyl benzylidene camphor, even in very low concentrations.
 Bleaching was favored by higher temperatures which act as synergistic factors.
 Experiments showed that the coral bleaching was not dose-dependent, so it can occur upon exposure to very small amounts.

 According to the rough estimate of 78 million tourists per year in coral reef areas, the estimated amount of sunscreen used annually in tropical countries ranges between 16,000 and 25,000 tons.
 25% of this amount is washed off during bathing activities, leading to a release of 4,000-6,000 tons/year in the reef areas.
 This results in threatening 10% of the world reefs by sunscreen induced coral bleaching alone.
 Sunscreens can significantly enhance viral production in seawater.

 Mechanisms of transformation

 Photolysis

 Photolysis is the main abiotic route for the transformation of UV filters.
 Photolysis dissociates organic filters into free radicals.

 Photolysis can be direct or indirect.
 The direct way occurs when the chromophore of the organic filter absorbs sunlight at certain wavelengths.
-The indirect pathway occurs in the presence of a photo-sensitizer.
-Dissolved organic matter (DOM) in surface waters acts as a photo-sensitizer and produces reactive Photo-oxidation such as hydroxyl radicals, peroxyl radicals, and singlet oxygen.
+The indirect pathway occurs in the presence of a photosensitizer.
+Dissolved organic matter (DOM) in surface waters acts as a photo-sensitizer and produces reactive photo-oxidation such as hydroxyl radicals, peroxyl radicals, and singlet oxygen.

 The photolysis of sunscreen products is more complicated than the behavior of individual UV filters, as shown by this example.
 In the presence of other UV filters, Benzotriazole, and humic acids, Benzophenone -3 degradation was observed through the loss of hydroxyl and benzoyl functional groups resulting in the formation of 2,4 dimethyl anisole.